 One of our favorite activities in the Park City area is mountain biking.
+Mountain biking in Park City Utah is one of the best outdoor activities you can enjoy.
 We have spectacular mountain terrain, along with gentle paths that will surely please just about any mountain biker.
 Here is a look at some of our favorites.

 Starting in Park City, the Mid Mountain also climbs the popular Spiro Trail.
 You will briefly ride the Powerline trail before making your way to the Canyons Resort.
 You will enjoy the finish that is a paved path that will take you over the Farm Trail and the Olympic Trail back to the trailhead.
 It is a cross-country ride that is just over a 24 mile loop.